-The red grape variety comes from the Balkans, possibly from Serbia.
-Synonyms grouped by country are Zarčin (Bulgaria); Nikodimka, Niševka, Majski Čornii, Skopsko Crno (Northern Macedonia); Majski Cornii (Moldova); Kameničarka, Kamenilarka, Majski Cornii (Russia); Nichevka, Nikodimka, Niševka, Prokopac, Prokupac Noir, Prikupats, Prokupec, Prokupka, Rskavac, Surac Plavi(Serbia).
-The very old variety was very important in Serbia from the Middle Ages, and there are also many varieties that have developed over time.
-The origin (parentage) is unknown.
-Prokupac was a cross-breeding partner of the new varieties Evita, Jagodinka and Župljanka, as well as a parent of the varieties Beala Debela (Bulgaria) and Papazkarasi (Turkey), which were probably created by natural cross-breeding.
+The red grape variety originates from the Balkans, possibly from Serbia.
+Synonyms grouped by country are Zarčin (Bulgaria); Karlahanades, Karnachalades, Karnachalas (Greece); Crnka, Rekovacka Crnka (Croatia); Negotinsko Crno, Nikodimka, Niševka, Majski Čornii, Skopsko Crno (Northern Macedonia); Majski Cornii (Moldova); Kameničarka, Kamenilarka, Majski Cornii (Russia); Nichevka, Nikodimka, Niševka, Prokopac, Prokupac Noir, Prikupats, Prokupec, Prokupka, Rskavac, Surac Plavi, Vinta (Serbia).
+Possibly the Greek variety Karnachalades is identical.
+This very old variety was very important in Serbia from the Middle Ages onwards, and there are many varieties with many names that have developed over time.
+The parentage is unknown.
+Prokupac was a crossing partner of the new varieties Evita, Jagodinka and Župljanka as well as a parent of the varieties Beala Debela (Bulgaria) and Papazkarasi (Turkey), which probably originated by natural crossing.

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick